 Finally, rule number four: Do give yourself permission to be sad and frustrated at times, but don’t ever give up hope.
 As we all know, life can sometimes be brutal.
 Author and social worker Resmaa Menakem in his beautiful book, My Grandmother’s Hands, notes that healing and growth take place on a continuum with innumerable points between utter brokenness and total health.
 Life is the patchwork of those points along the way.

 At the toughest times, think back to today.
 And remember how it felt to complete this degree.
 Remember your talent and tenacity.
 And take pride in what you have accomplished to overcome the odds.
-Remember the faculty, field instructors, and classmates who inspired you.
+Remember the faculty, practicum instructors, and classmates who inspired you.
 And remember why you chose a life of caring and service to others in pursuit of justice.

 As I close, let’s take a moment to give heartfelt thanks to your family, friends, and loved ones, those who encouraged you, sustained you, and sometimes even sacrificed for you to reach this point.
 It’s their achievement too.
 Know how proud they are of you.